MAIF/otoroshi/manual/src/main/paradox/topics/events-and-analytics.md

 ## Audit

 With Otoroshi, any admin action and any sucpicious/alert action is recorded.
-These records are stored in Otoroshi’s datastore (only the last n records, defined by the app.events.maxSize config key).
+These records are stored in Otoroshi’s datastore (only the last n records, defined by the `otoroshi.events.maxSize` config key).
 All the records can be send through the analytics mechanism (WebHook, Kafka, Elastic) for external and/or further usage.
 We recommand sending away those records for security reasons.

 Otoroshi keep the following list of information for each executed action: